-Computed by authors based on Table 3.
+st Computed by authors based on Table 3.
+SMAM and school differences are measured in years.

-Figure 4 A Cross-National Depiction of Fertility and the Husband-Wife Age Gap
+Figure 4 A Cross-National Depiction of Fertility and the Husband-Wife Age Gap\

-Computed by authors based on cross-national data described in text.
+\ Computed by authors based on cross-national data described in text.
+The age gap is measured by number of years, and fertility by the number of children.

-Figure 5 A Cross-National Depiction of Fertility and Male-Female Educational Differences
+Figure 5 A Cross-National Depiction of Fertility and Male-Female Educational Differences\

-Computed by authors based on cross-national data described in text.
+\ Computed by authors based on cross-national data described in text.
+The education gap is measured by number of years, and fertility by the number of children.